+Bringing an investigation to a close.
 In cases where we find that the firm or solicitor has not fallen short of the standards we expect, we will always explain our findings and why we are not taking action to the people who initially reported the matter to us.

-Resolving through engagement with the firm
+We also resolve matters through engagement with the firm.
 This happens when the breach of our standards or regulations is minor, there is no ongoing or future risk to the public, the firm or solicitor took swift steps to remedy the issue and had a cooperative and constructive approach to resolving the matter.

-We impose a sanction

 In some cases we will take enforcement action and impose a sanction or agree an outcome.
 This can include fining a firm or solicitor or imposing restrictions on their practising certificate.